sifirib/mailGoogleResults/README.md

 `crontab -e`

-Add a new line to set a job like this to the bottom line:
+Add a new line to set a job like follow command to the bottom line:

 `*/30 * * * * /usr/bin/python3 ~/Desktop/projects/python/googleScan/googlescan.py`